Frequently Asked Questions About Lacey Act Declaration Requirements

 Filing a Lacey Act Declaration

 Phase VII includes a wide variety of materials and plant products, such as furniture, cork, sporting goods, and some essential oils that have not yet required a declaration.
-If you import items that contain plant products, and you do not currently file a Lacey Act declaration, you will likely need to file one once we implement Phase VII.
 Importers should become familiar with their supply chain and review what information you'll need to file a declaration.

 Yes.
-APHIS has provided a grant to the International Wood Products Association to allow affected industries to take both in-person and online training on Lacey Act topics at no cost through the end of November 2024 while the grant money lasts.
+The International Wood Products Association has created both in-person and online training on Lacey Act topics for a fee to non-members of their organization.
 To learn more and register for the Lacey Act courses available, visit Lacey Act Compliance Training.

 Composite materials are plant products and plant-based components of products where the original plant material is mechanically or chemically broken down and subsequently re-composed or used as an extract in a manufacturing process.
 Examples of composite materials could include paper, paperboard, particleboard, and medium- and high-density fiberboard (MDF and HDF).